heatherholcomb/EffectsOfSpaceWeather/README.md

 #### To accept or reject the null hypothesis, i split the data into test and training sets, fit a linear regression model and looked at the Mean Squared Error as well as the coefficient
 <img src="https://github.com/heatherholcomb/EffectsOfSpaceWeather/blob/master/Images/LinModelFinal_Kp_Temp.png" alt="How does Kp Index affect temperature" title="How does Kp index affect temperature" />

+#### With MSE values at 219.36 and 217.71 are really high and tell me that we wont get a very good line of fit.
+#### our p value is = .0541 which is above the .05 threshold so we would accept the null hypothesis and say that There is no Linear relationship between the Kp Index and Average Temperature.

 #### Simple Linear Regression model - How does the Kp index affect Wind Speed?
 <img src="https://github.com/heatherholcomb/EffectsOfSpaceWeather/blob/master/Images/SimpleLinearRegressionWindKp.png" alt="How does Kp Index affect wind" title="How does Kp index affect wind" />
 <img src="https://github.com/heatherholcomb/EffectsOfSpaceWeather/blob/master/Images/LinearModelPlot_Kp_Wind.png" alt="How does Kp Index affect wind" title="How does Kp index affect wind" />